anyei/SFDC-ATARC/README.md

 * Create an instance of the ATARC engine within the trigger.
 * Create apex handler class that implements the interface AsyncTriggerArc.IAsyncTriggerArc.
-* Add record to the custom setting AsyncTriggerArqSettings.
+* Add record to the custom setting AsyncTriggerArqSettings, actually this is how the engine knows what helper class to use in a specific object/event combination.